 So why do we prescribe the use of small glass bottles?
-There is widespread use of plastics in the hand sanitizer industry.
+There is widespread use of plastics in the hand sanitiser industry.
 But glass material is very desirable - it is both durable and impermeable.
-It is also a safer alternative for storing volatile substances like hand sanitizer.
-If you choose to do commercial production of hand sanitizers, it is commendable.
+It is also a safer alternative for storing volatile substances like hand sanitiser.
+If you choose to do commercial production of hand sanitisers, it is commendable.
 It is a blessing to humanity.
-Learn how to produce and package hand sanitizers in small bottles of glass in this article.
+Learn how to produce and package hand sanitisers in small bottles of glass in this article.

-Compelling Reasons to Use Glass Bottles for Packaging Hand Sanitizer
+Compelling Reasons to Use Glass Bottles for Packaging Hand Sanitiser

-Addition of airtight caps can stop the contents from evaporating or pouring away.
-This is a bonus score for packaging hand sanitizer in portable glass vessels.
-Because alcohol is the main ingredient in hand sanitizers.
+The addition of airtight caps can stop the contents from evaporating or pouring away.
+This is a bonus score for packaging hand sanitiser in portable glass vessels.
+Because alcohol is the main ingredient in hand sanitisers.
 It can ignite and evaporate pretty fast.

 The possible leaching of plastic is another big concern.
 This can occur when used to store reactive substances.
 Plastic may react with its contents over time to produce harmful substances.
 Thus, it can contaminate its contents.
 Too bad that alcohol affects plastics in this way.
 Plastic can also break down and leak following its prolonged usage.
 But glass is one of the most non-reactive, anti-rust, and contamination-proof materials around.